YOU’RE A LOUSY LAWYER, DAD

 We love a happy ending.

 Fairthorne Maintenance Corp. v.
-Ramunno, Not Reported in A.2d, 2007 WL 2214318 (Del.Ch., Jul.
+Ramunno, 2007 Del.
+Ch.
+LEXIS 107, 2007 WL 2214318 (Del.Ch., Jul.
 20, 2007).
 This started out to be a simple case.
 Louis and Melanie Ramunno own a residence in the Fairthorne development of Wilmington, Delaware.
 To the rear of their residence is a portion of the 34 acres of private “open space” that is collectively owned and maintained by all of the homeowners in the Fairthorne development through a non-profit corporation known as Fairthorne Maintenance Corporation.
 By placing a playset, a park bench and other items on about 150 feet of the open space, the Ramunnos trespassed on common association property controlled by FMC.
 They resisted all demands that they remove it.

 FMC sued for trespass.
 So far, so good.
 But Mr. Ramunno was a lawyer, and his partner was his father, who according to the account by the court was a zealous — perhaps over-zealous — advocate.
 The Ramunnos raised nine affirmative defenses and five counterclaims in their answer, which, they claimed, excused their conduct or required judgment in their favor.
 The trial court was so taken by the “apparent frivolity” of the answers and counterclaims (for example, the Ramunnos demanded that FMC pay for their playset because it didn’t provide any itself) that it threatened lawyer Ramunno with sanctions).